chirmstream/CloneLab/README.md

 ## ToDo
 * Generate new SSH keys when no existing keys are found.
 * Save new keys to host machine
-* Copy example files to host machine on startup
+* Test/Validate Copy example files to host machine on startup works
-* Merge into 'main' branch
-* Automatically start sync with CRON.
+* Split up load.py.
+Copy example files at start of ``clonelab.py``, and copy any generated keys at the end of ``clonelab.py``

 ## Docker container mapping